syan88/libft_42cursus/README.md

 # libft_42cursus

-MKO by Tripouille in ft_substr.c and ft_strtrim.c but could pass moulinette
+MKO by Tripouille in ft_substr.c and ft_strtrim.c but verified there is no leaks and could pass moulinette